 Near Munich's Olympic Park - affordable family aparthotel

 The Joyn Munich Olympic is part of the new trend of Aparthotels in Europe.
-This Aparthotel is affordable, especially for a family.
+If you are looking where to stay in Munich for cheap, then this is the place.
 You may have to get two suites depending on the size of your group, which can still cheaper than most hotels.